 Additionally, the group develops wartime and contingency plans, which effectively use the full range of fixed wing capabilities, to include the infiltration, exfiltration, and resupply of U.S. and allied special operations forces.

-The primary peacetime responsibility of the 353rd SOG is to oversee the training and maintenance of its assigned units.
+The primary peacetime responsibility of the 353rd SOW is to oversee the training and maintenance of its assigned units.
 The group ensures the combat readiness of these units through comprehensive involvement in numerous theater and Joint Chiefs of Staff -directed military exercises and training activities throughout the Pacific.